Princess Margaretha of Saxony: Marriage

-Margaretha married her first cousin Archduke Charles Louis of Austria, third eldest son of Archduke Franz Karl of Austria and his wife, Princess Sophie of Bavaria, on 4 November 1856 in Dresden.
+Margaretha married her first cousin Archduke Karl Ludwig of Austria, third eldest son of Archduke Franz Karl of Austria and Princess Sophie of Bavaria, on 4 November 1856 in Dresden.
 The marriage was happy, but only lasted two years and remained childless.

 Death

 On a trip to Italy, Margaretha contracted typhoid.
-She died on 15 September 1858 at the age of 18 in Monza.
-Her heart was interred in the Hofkapelle in Innsbruck.
+She died on 15 September 1858 at the age of 18 in Monza.Her heart was interred in the Hofkapelle in Innsbruck.